I-Team: Federal inspections at the Holyoke Soldiers’ Home show years of violations

 This room size would later affect the staff’s ability to separate veterans when the COVID-19 outbreak began at the facility.

-As for former superintendent Bennett Walsh, he is facing charges of criminal neglect for his alleged role in the deadly covid-19 outbreak at the facility.
-He will be arraigned in Hampden Superior Court on November 5th.
+As for former superintendent Bennett Walsh, he and the former Medical Director David Clinton, are facing charges of criminal neglect for their alleged role in the deadly covid-19 outbreak at the facility.
+They are scheduled to be arraigned in Hampden Superior Court on November 5th.

 The 22News I-Team will continue to dig through the hundreds of documents and provide updates as they become available.